 Read our full Kodak Smile review.

 As you might expect with the Polaroid name, the Snap is all about immediate gratification.
-Built into the Snap is a printer: After you've taken a photo, a copy pops out of the side of the camera in about a minute.
+Built into the Snap is a printer; after you've taken a photo, a copy pops out of the side of the camera in about a minute.
 A pack of 30 pieces of the special photo paper it uses will cost you about $15, so each print costs less than 50 cents.
-The Zink print paper it uses is also available in a variety of colors, so it's great for scrapbooking or as a pass-around camera at a party.
+The Zink print paper it uses is also available in a variety of colors, so it's great for scrapbooking or for using as a pass-around camera at a party.

 The only buttons on the camera are the shutter, a 10-second delay shutter, the print button and a mode button that switches between normal color, vivid color and black and white.
 You frame the photos through a pop-up optical viewfinder, which also turns the camera on.